 The officer is looking for the following signs of intoxication:

 1. Uneven tracking of the eyes.

 3. Lack of smooth pursuit.
 The officer should take about two seconds to move the stimulus all the way to the edge of your vision, and another two seconds to bring it back to center.

 4. Distinct nystagmus at the extremes.
 Nystagmus is an involuntary tremor of the eye.
 Nystagmus at the extremes is naturally present in a significant minority of the population, even when sober.

 5. Onset of nystagmus before 45 degrees.
 This test measures how quickly nystagmus begins.
 Usually, a sober person will have a brief period of nystagmus after 45 degrees, which will then even out at the extremes.
 However, officers will never use any type of device to measure the angle, relying instead on their “training.”

 6. Vertical nystagmus.
 The officer will also look for nystagmus when having you follow a stimulus up and down.

 Even if the officer conducts the test perfectly, that does not mean that his findings are unassailable.
-If you have been arrested following the administration of this test, the skilled Orange County DUI lawyers at Coffey and Coffey are ready to help you with your case.
+If you have been arrested following the administration of this test, the skilled Orange County DUI lawyers at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Laware ready to help you with your case.
 Call (800) 706-7888 today to schedule a consultation.